Appium Studio Mobile Test Automation Tool Hands-on Tutorial:

-Scripting tests in the Appium Studio are easy with the help of visual tools and device reflection.
+Scripting tests in this tool are easy with the help of visual tools and device reflection.
 You can record tests or use the highly visual Object Spy to create them.
 It also has an XPath Feature to support the advanced object identification methods.

 Each of these testing methods can be used with native, web, and third-party apps.

 To begin recording a test all you need to do is click the record button.

 It can be found in the command area as shown in the below figure:

 Then, you can use device reflection to perform the use case.
 When this is completed, you will see the relevant commands populating the command area.
 For instant verification, the test can now be run.

 You can also select and de-select steps to better manage your test capabilities.
 The recorded scripts can later be edited.